Countertop Buying Guide

 Pros: Stain, heat and water-resistant when sealed.
 Requires minimal maintenance.

 Cons: Very heavy and must be supported by strong, sturdy cabinets.
-Can chip or crack.
+Can chip or crack if not supported well.

 Granite is available in a variety of colors, sinks can be under-mounted and a variety of edgings can be crafted.
 Since each piece is unique, you may want to visit the fabricator to select the exact slabs for your kitchen.
 Seams are slightly more evident in granite, and hot grease can stain unsealed tops, but overall, granite requires very little maintenance.

 Engineered stone (Quartzite, Caesarstone, Silestone)